 Pigeon Forge, Tennessee

 Three Bears General Store is notorious for violating federal animal-protection laws.
 Visitors to this Tennessee tourist trap have been seen pelting bears with broken dog biscuits and chunks of fruit.
-The USDA has repeatedly cited Three Bears for failing to allow the animals to enter their dens during the day in order to escape public view or take shelter from inclement weather.
-The bears apparently have only one water source that they drink from and bathe in.
+The U.S. Department of Agriculture (USDA) has repeatedly cited Three Bears for failing to allow the animals to enter their dens during the day in order to escape public view or take shelter from inclement weather.
+The bears apparently have only one water source.
 Employees have reported that if the bears are slow to come out of their night pens, they’re locked inside for the rest of the day.

 Suncoast Primate Sanctuary

 Palm Harbor, Florida

 PETA has campaigned against this decrepit hellhole for many years—dating back to when it was called Noell’s Ark and then Mae Noell’s Chimp Farm.
 This facility is by no means a “sanctuary”—rather, it’s a roadside menagerie with a long history of AWA violations.
 Even though license revocations are extremely rare, the USDA yanked the facility’s exhibitor’s license in 1999—yet the same roadside zoo, operated by the granddaughter of the original owners, opened a few years later under a misleadingly grandiose name.
 The facility has been repeatedly cited for keeping primates in rusty, dilapidated cages with jagged edges.

 Cherokee Bear Zoo and Santa’s Land

 Cherokee Bear Zoo and Santa’s Land—two roadside zoos located on tribal land in western North Carolina—keep bears and other animals in grossly inhumane conditions.
 As if they were stuck in the 1950s, these facilities display often neurotic bears in desolate concrete pits or cramped cages.

 Tregembo Animal Park